Restream/reindexer/float_vector.md

 - `name` - Embedder name.
 Optional.
 If not set, default generation logic is used, in lower case: <NS_NAME>_<INDEX_NAME>
 - `URL` - Embed service URL.
 The address of the service where embedding requests will be sent.
 Required
 - `cache_tag` - Name, used to access the cache.
 Optional, if not specified, caching is not used
-- `fields` - List of index fields to calculate embedding.
-Required
+- `fields` - List of index fields to calculate embedding for.
+Required.
+Sparse or composite fields are not supported.
+Don't use fields with precept (may produce incorrect results)
 - `embedding_strategy` - Embedding injection strategy.
 Optional
   + `always` - Default value, always embed
   + `empty_only` - When the user specified any value for the embedded field (non-empty vector), then automatic embedding is not performed